raspibolt/raspibolt/bonus/lightning/circuit-breaker.md

   $ nano .circuitbreaker/circuitbreaker.yaml
   ```

-* Circuit Breaker suggests 5 maximum pending htlcs, set the number of htlcs that you feel comfortable with in case of griefing attack
+* Circuit Breaker suggests 5 maximum pending htlcs, set the number of htlcs that you feel comfortable with in case of a griefing attack

   ```ini
   maxPendingHtlcs: 3